Skip to main content

 Is Cash-Pay Right for You?

-Good fit if you: - Have a high-deductible plan ($3,000+) and haven't hit it yet - Are uninsured or between jobs - Need routine care, labs, or imaging - Want upfront pricing and zero surprise bills - Are generally healthy with occasional needs
+Good fit if you: - Have a high-deductible plan ($3,000+) and haven't hit it - Are uninsured or between jobs - Need routine care, labs, or imaging - Want upfront pricing - Are generally healthy

-Think twice if you: - Have a chronic condition requiring expensive medications or ongoing specialist care - Have already met your deductible this year - Are planning a surgery or expect a hospitalization
+Think twice if you: - Have a chronic condition requiring expensive medications - Already met your deductible this year - Plan a surgery or hospitalization

-A lot of Austinites mix both: a high-deductible catastrophic plan for emergencies, cash-pay for everything routine.
-It sounds weird until you run the numbers — often saves $2,000–$3,000 a year.
+Most smart Austinites do both: catastrophic plan for emergencies, cash-pay for everything else.
+Often saves $2,000–$3,000 a year.

-• FSA (Flexible Spending Account) — use it or lose it, accepted ✅
+• FSA (Flexible Spending Account) — cards accepted

-If you itemize deductions, cash-pay medical expenses above 7.5% of your AGI are also tax-deductible.
+Medical expenses above 7.5% of your AGI are tax-deductible if you itemize.

 The MarketCare Score